mozilla/pontoon/specs/0111-redesign-profile-page.md

 Only one data point is displayed at a time, and it can be selected using the dropdown list above the graph.
 The default view is `Submissions and reviews`, since it provides a good picture of the user’s direct activity in Pontoon.

 Each square in the graph represents a day, with color changing depending on the amount of contributions.
-It’s possible to click on a column to select a specific week, or change the year currently displayed using the links in the rightmost column.
+It’s possible to click on a square to select a specific day, or change the year currently displayed using the links in the rightmost column.

 When selecting a specific time range, the data displayed below the graph is updated accordingly.
 This doesn’t affect the approval and self-approval graphs.